minggfeng/message/README.md

 ## Database Initialization

-IMPORTANT: reusing Database on hrsf75-thesis repo.
+IMPORTANT: connecting to database on hrsf75-thesis repo.

 ## Running the App